nocommonsents/Contextual-Bandits/readme.txt

 - (Done) In exploChallenge > eval > MyEvaluationPolicy.py, have log method print out every x evaluations, not x lines without creating duplicate lines (prints duplicates until next evaluation using that particular contextual bandit)

-- When printing out the contextual bandit used to the output file, also print out the parameters (epsilon, alpha, etc.)
+- (Done for eGreedy and EXP3) When printing out the contextual bandit used to the output file, also print out the parameters (epsilon, alpha, etc.)

 - Think about how to create simulated data that algorithms can learn from.
 I don’t think it’s accurate to explicitly set a single click-through rate for each simulation, though it could likely learn from that as well.
 This is done right now in the DataGenerator.java file.